HannahDelaney/portfolio-site-2020/_case-studies/wwf-canada.md

     cat-icon-alt: Illustration icon
     cat-icon-label: ILLUSTRATION
 year: 2023
-intro-p: Each year, the Canadian chapter of the World Wildlife Fund (WWF-Canada) funs a campaign to sell true-to-life plush toys and apparel, proceeds of which go towards preserving the real world habitats of the animals featured.
+intro-p: Each year, the Canadian chapter of the World Wildlife Fund (WWF-Canada) funds a campaign to sell true-to-life plush toys and apparel, proceeds of which go towards preserving the real world habitats of the animals featured.
 Working with product I've enjoyed on a personal level, an iconic brand, and getting to work on something charitable, are three ingredients for my kind of project!
 client-a: World Wildlife Fund - Canada
 client-link: https://wwf.ca/
 middlepersonthanks: All work done through